Regular Dental Checkup

 - Then your dental hygienist will perform a teeth cleaning, polish, floss, and fluoride.

-- Meet the doctor for an exam and discuss any areas of concern you may have or that we may want to address.
+- Your doctor will then meet with you to discuss any areas of concern you may have or we may want to address.

 Expect this first appointment to take between 1 hour and 1.5 hours, so that we don’t rush you through or provide too much information too quickly for you.Schedule Appointment